NexPlayer/Android-SDK/properties.md

 Enables NexPlayer to deliver SEI (Supplemental Enhancement Information) in H.264 content to the application.

-When this property is set equal to 1 (enabled) and H.264 content includes SEI, NexPlayer delivers SEI picturetiming information through the onPictureTimingInfo method.
+When this property is set equal to 1 (enabled) and H.264 content includes SEI, NexPlayer delivers SEI picture timing information through the onPictureTimingInfo method.

 **Type:** unsigned int